Shlw/Collision/Collision/Readme.md

 ## Changelog and Note

+* lzh @ 2016.12.14.16.53
+  1. Fix a lot of things including things about matrix transformations.

 * lzh @ 2016.12.12.21.51
   1. Change vpSpeed to global coordinates from local coordinates.
   2. Update GameDrag to ensure the objects dragged are released in correct